 NEVER USE A MOTOR WITH A POWER OUTPUT GREATER THAN THE MAXIMUM RECOMMENDED, OR HEAVIER THEN INDICATED ON THE BUILDER'S PLATE.
 THIS COULD RESULT IN LOSS OF CONTROL.

 RISK OF FLOODING AND STABILITY

-DRAINAGE SYSTEM

-Fig. 2.
-The drainage system.

-Cockpit drainage: Two cockpit drain hoses with plugs + valves.
+The drainage system consists of cockpit drainage (two cockpit drain hoses with plugs + valves) and hull drainage (drain plug + bilge pump, which can operate in manual/automatic mode).

-Hull drainage: Hull drain plug (manual maintenance) + bilge pump (manual/automatic operation).

 COCKPIT DRAINAGE